Recording Info and FAQ

 Be advised that if the plat is a lot split, subdivision or new lot(s) created, you will need to contact the Santa Fe County Land Use Department (if county property) at (505) 986-6225 or City Permit and Development (if property within City limits) at (505) 995-6589.

 A. Yes.
-We have several notaries available, and there is no charge for this service.
+We have several notaries available, and there is no charge for this service if you are recording a document.
+Otherwise, the fee is $5.
 Please be advised that our notaries do not provide notary blocks.